stondo/SBOM-Converter/README.md

 - All input files must be the same format (all CycloneDX or all SPDX)
 - Mixing formats will fail with an error
 - Minimum 2 input files required
-- Currently supports JSON output only (XML coming soon)
+- Supports both JSON and XML output for CycloneDX
+- SPDX only supports JSON/JSON-LD output (no XML format in SPDX specification)

 ### Diff Command